 Return inwards refer to the goods returned to an organization by its customers.
 They are goods which were sold, but usually, because of being unsatisfactory, were returned back by the customers.
 They are also called the Sales returns.

-Return inwards or Sales return reduce total sales of a company and the deduction is shown in the trading account.
-A subsidiary book, namely Sales returns/Returns inward, is made to record all such entries.
+Sales return reduce total sales of a company and the deduction is shown in the trading account.
+A subsidiary book called Sales returns book is made to record all such entries.